decisionforce/pgdrive/docs/source/index.rst

 - **Efficient**: Up to 500 simulation step per second.
 - **Open-ended**: Can generate infinite scenes.

 This documentation let you get familiar with the installation and basic utilization of PGDrive.
-Please go through :doc:`install` and enjoy PGDrive!
+Please go through :doc:`install` to install PGDrive and try the examples in :doc:`get_start` to enjoy PGDrive!